 - Mitchell Price, Program Associate

-- Leilani Rasmussen, Director of Finance and Grants Administration
+- Leilani Rasmussen, Vice President, Finance and Operations

 - Charlene Seidle, Executive Vice President

 - Mil Krecu, Leichtag Commons Assistant Operations Manager

 - Rudy Macias, Maintenance Crew Member

 - Lorenzo Meza, Maintenance Crew Member

 Past Board Members and Staff of Blessed Memory